-Resolution of type 2 diabetes after Sleeve gastrectomy
+Resolution of Type 2 Diabetes After Sleeve Gastrectomy

-LSG is an effective intervention for achieving significant weight loss, improving glycemic control, and reducing plasma glucose levels in Pakistani patients with T2D.
+Conclusion: LSG is an effective intervention for achieving significant weight loss, improving glycemic control, and reducing plasma glucose levels in Pakistani patients with T2D.
 These findings support the use of LSG as a valuable tool for managing obesity-related T2D in diverse populations.
 Further research with larger sample sizes and longer follow-up periods is recommended to validate these results and elucidate the underlying mechanisms.

 Published